-Students arriving after the second bell has rung will be considered tardy.
+Students arriving after 7:30 for NBHE, or when the second bell has rung for MS/HS will be considered tardy.
 Students sometimes arrive late.
 Please be responsible by being on time to class each day.
 Tardy students will be required to check into the office to receive a tardy slip.
-Students who leave more than 15 minutes before a class is over will be given a Late Absence.
+Students who leave more than 15 minutes before a class is over will be given an Early Departure/Late Absence.
 The school office will determine if the period of absence is excused or unexcused.
 A designated school representative will investigate chronic tardiness and late absences.
 Five tardies will equal 1 unexcused absence.
-Parent(s)/guardian(s) will be required to attend a Child Study Team conference if a student is chronically tardy.
+Parent(s)/guardian(s) will be required to attend a Child Study Team conference if a student is chronically tardy and may be potentially dismissed if the problem is not remedied.